Achieved higher quality data and a 97% efficiency gain in data processing, by automating and optimizing high-friction workflows

 delay delivery

-Breaking down situational challenges into user groups:
+Breaking down situational challenges per demographic:

-Data processing team challenges:
+Data processing team challenges -

 Six separate cleansing teams used different tools and workflows, with no unified process or end-to-end reporting.